Down to a Sunless Sea (Graham novel): Plot summary

 Jonah and his crew wonder whether to crash land on an island in the Azores chain with the help of Juan, a local resident who has contacted them via amateur radio.
 Jonah sights a NATO airfield, Lajes Field, which is mostly intact.
 Jonah and the nuclear scientists who are on board deduce that the Soviets needed Lajes intact and accordingly attacked it with a short-lived neutron bomb to occupy it.
 Jonah lands the plane at Lajes.

 Although safe for now, rising levels of fallout from Europe require that they evacuate, and they decide to fly to Antarctica.
 They are not sure how many passengers they can bring and how many supplies they will need to bring.
 Jonah and the SAS soldiers on board manage to re-activate the base radar and use the teletype machines to make contact with a sheltered-in-place British naval officer in the Falkland Islands who is able to break cover and confirm with the McMurdo Antarctic base the existence of sufficient provisions, plus a nuclear reactor for warmth.
 He dies quickly.

 A Soviet Antonov freighter aircraft lands at Lajes.
 Initially suspected of being a Soviet landing party to secure the crucial mid-Atlantic air force base, it turns out to be carrying two female Soviet Air Force crew and a large number of civilian refugees.
 Next morning both aircraft, fully fueled plus carrying as much extra fuel as possible, fly to Antarctica.
 When the Antonov cannot make the necessary altitude to overfly the worldwide belt of hot radiation (with the weight of cargo, passengers, and fuel), fifty Soviet volunteers sacrifice themselves by jumping from the plane.

 Soon after the characters arrive at McMurdo, it is realised that the tilt of the Earth on its axis is being affected by the numerous nuclear explosions.
 There are two different endings of Down To A Sunless Sea which suggest either a radioactive death for all the survivors with a theological twist, or minus the polar advance of radiation, a chance for the almost one thousand survivors to rebuild the world.

 Movie

-A film adaptation was reportedly in development in 2015, according to IMDB and IFTN.
-In the movie, an Airbus A-380 with 600 passengers on a flight from Los Angeles to Tokyo is in-flight when nuclear war breaks out.
+A film adaptation was reportedly in development in 2015, according to IMDb and IFTN.
+In the movie, an Airbus A380 with 600 passengers on a flight from Los Angeles to Tokyo is in-flight when nuclear war breaks out.
 The movie will possibly star Morgan Freeman.